Australia Tourist Guide -> Tasmania Australia -> Hobart Tasmania -> History of Hobart Tasmania

 Hobart Tours and Cruises

 There are plenty of opportunities for exploring Australia’s harsh convict past.
 Port Arthur has been well preserved.
-Freycinet National Park is stunningly beautiful and pristine.
+Freycinet National Park, to the north east, is stunningly beautiful and pristine.

-Bear in mind the island’s southerly position makes for very cold winters (June to August) so hiking and camping are not simple or easy options at that time of the year.
+Bear in mind the island’s southerly position makes for very cold winters (June to August) during that time of year, hiking and camping is not simple nor easy options.

 Australian Wine Regions